newtondotcom/dokploy-oci-free/README.md

 ### Configure a Dokploy Cluster with new workers

-After setting up the main Dokploy instance, you can expand your cluster by adding worker nodes.
+After setting up the master Dokploy instance, you can expand your cluster by adding worker nodes.
 These worker instances will help distribute the workload for your deployments.

 See more info about configuring your cluster on the [Dokploy Cluster Docs](https://docs.dokploy.com/docs/core/cluster).